JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 ## Statistical Visualizations {#sec:stats_vis}

 There are several statistical visualization techniques.
-For now, we will focus on only three: **histograms**, **box plots** and **density plots**, since they are commonly used to analyze univariate data.
+For now, we will focus on only three: **histograms**, **box plots**, and **density plots**, since they are commonly used to analyze univariate data.

 We will also use the `more_grades` dataset from @sec:stats_central.

 ### Histograms {#sec:stats_vis_histograms}

 **Histograms are approximate representations of the distribution of numerical data**.
-We construct them by "binning", i.e. inserting into discrete bins the range of values into a series of intervals and then counting up how many values fall on each given interval.
+We construct them by "binning", i.e. inserting into discrete bins the range of values into a series of intervals and then counting up how many values fall in each given interval.
 The bins are represented as a bar in which the height describes the frequency of values belonging to that bin.

 We can draw histograms using `Makie.jl`: